Alderwood Park

 A Forest Escape

-Winding through the trees, you'll find a network of walking trails that invite you to slow down and reconnect with nature.
-These paths are fantastic for those leisurely weekend strolls where you can take in the local plants and wildlife at your own pace - nothing fancy, just simple trails that let the natural beauty speak for itself.
+Winding through the trees at Alderwood Park, you'll find a network of walking trails that invite you to slow down and take in the local plants and wildlife at your own pace.
+Nothing fancy, just simple paths that let the natural beauty speak for itself.

 Places to Play & Unwind